 As digital processes become deeply embedded in our way of life, hackers have an increasing number of targets, and they also much more to gain from their nefarious schemes.

 From ransomware and the exploitation of zero-day threats to the hijacking of internet-connected endpoints for denial-of-service attacks, cybercriminals will do what they deem necessary to profit on other’s pain.
 This is especially disconcerting for small and medium-sized businesses that have fewer resources to defend their information systems.
 The alternatives—building a security operation center from the ground up, or deploying endpoint security with a hope and a prayer— aren’t so enticing.

 But hope is not lost.

 A new breed of MSSP has evolved in the past few years, and it’s called SOC-as-a-Service.
 The offering on the table is an outsourced SOC as a service provider and it has great potential to improve the security posture of SMBs—if it has the right set of features.

 This is the exact question we recently answered in a new executive brief titled Checklist for Outsourcing Your SOC.

-You’ll notice the first item on the list of six must-have functionalities from any SOC is “real-time threat monitoring.”
-Today, threat detection and response is bolstered by advanced analytics, and the ability to weed out at least some of the noise associated with continuous monitoring.
+You’ll notice the first item on the list of six must-have functionalities from any SOC services is “real-time threat monitoring.”
+Today, threat detection and response is bolstered by advanced analytics and the ability to weed out some of the noise associated with continuous monitoring.

 In so many words, don’t let yourself be wooed by tools.
-Yes, your SOC provider should have the best of the best.
-But there’s more to a SOC then glitzy tech.
+Yes, your Security Operations as a Service provider should have the best of the best.
+But there’s more to a SOC service than glitzy tech.

 ‘Dedicated security expertise’ is the name of the game